Fast Facts

 The college comprises 16 buildings on a 35-acre, tree-lined campus.
 The Princeton Review consistently cites the college's "gorgeous" yet still urban campus as one of its major draws.

 The Brooklyn College Library is the most technologically advanced in the City University of New York (CUNY) system.
 The library holds one million print materials and provides access to more than 669,000 electronic books and journals.
-The library’s Woody Tanger Auditorium is a state-of-the-art facility capable of supporting video-conferencing and interactive meetings and workshops; a multimedia distribution system allows staff to broadcast high-quality streaming video throughout the building.
+The library's Woody Tanger Auditorium is a state-of-the-art facility capable of supporting video-conferencing and interactive meetings and workshops; a multimedia distribution system allows staff to broadcast high-quality streaming video throughout the building.
 The library also houses four computerized classrooms and a Faculty Training and Development Laboratory.
-The Morton and Angela Topfer Library Café provides services for word processing, Internet access, data management, and quiet study.
+The Morton and Angela Topfer Library Café is open 24 hours a day, seven days a week, for word processing, Internet access, data management, and quiet study.

 On the West Quad, students will find a verdant quadrangle and a new campus building that houses student services and state-of-the-art physical education and athletic facilities under one roof.
 In 2018, the college completed construction of the $80 million Leonard & Claire Tow Center for the Performing Arts, which serves the Conservatory of Music, the Department of Theater, and related disciplines.